awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-methods-after.md

 ### Using the Environment Management Console<a name="configuration-options-after-console-configpage"></a>

-The Elastic Beanstalk console presents several configuration options on the **Configuration** page for each environment\.
+The Elastic Beanstalk console presents many configuration options on the **Configuration** page for each environment\.

 **To change configuration options on a running environment \(Elastic Beanstalk console\)**